jameskim1031/mybots/README.md

     * The robots you will see are from running 500,000 simulations

-3. Observe our best robots:

-    * FINISH THIS PART

 ## Documentation

 In this documentation, I will show how the robot's body and brain is first generated.
 Then I will explain how the creature chooses to mutate at each generation and perform selection to improve itself through parallel hillclimber.
 Finally, I will share some plots I collected to provide evidence that the robots really did improve over mulitple generations.